 Article 5.1.2.g WOO

-So the State does not have to cooperate with research into possible failures of its own or that of its institutes...?
+So the State does not have to cooperate in research into possible failures of its own or that of its institutions...?

 Check with a government institute: MEB